 ...

 I thought to myself, why can’t I just make some more classes and let them reference each other?
 Turns out that worked pretty well for me.
 I split my functions into several different “manager” classes, each of which is initialized with a reference to the main class.
 These classes are instantiated in topological order such that classes being referred to by others are created earlier.
-In ETM, the classes that are being referred to are usually those data providers utilities, namely ExperimentalFlagsManager, DatabaseManager, and TelegramBotManager.
+In ETM, the classes that are being referred to are usually those data providers utilities, namely ExperimentalFlagsManager

-from .chat_binding import ChatBindingManager
+from .flags import ExperimentalFlagsManager from .db import DatabaseManager from .chat_binding import ChatBindingManager

 class TelegramChannel():